cascadiajs/cascadiajs-2019/src/views/page/content/scholarships.md

 ## How it works

-- Apply for a scholarship
+- Apply for a scholarship by October 25
 - If you meet the requirements above, you will be offered a scholarship ticket for the discounted rate of $99
 - If you cannot afford that, that's ok!
 Please submit your application, and we'll be in touch.